brenlla1/Localisation-precision/README.md

 `EM_gain` is the real camera gain, in case camera has no gain, set to 1.

-For data analysis, ensure each folder only contains one _.tif_ image file After the fitting is done, 3 _.npz_ files with the results are created in the same folder of the _.tif_ file Place the Jupyter notebook `comparison-experimental-theoretical-precision.ipynb` in the same folder as the data and run it.
+For data analysis, ensure each folder only contains one _.tif_ image file After the fitting is done, 3 _.npz_ files with the results are created in the same folder of the _.tif_ file.
+Place the Jupyter notebook `comparison-experimental-theoretical-precision.ipynb` in the same folder as the data and run it.